hbenkirane/SolrNet/Documentation/Facets.md

 Facet queries are issued through the `FacetQueries` property of `QueryOptions`.
 Then the `QueryOptions` instance is passed to the server instance.

 #### Facet Limits
+This is a change I do not want to commit
 There is a possibility that a field that you are using as a facet may have too many values and thus you may want to limit how many should be displayed.
 For this purpose we have the `Limit` property in `SolrFacetFieldQuery`.

 Simply set Limit to the number of values that you want Solr to return for the specific facet and you are good to go.